Jet-induced jammed states of granular jet impacts: Model

 An initial configuration is generated as follows: We prepare a triangular lattice with distance between grains $1.1d$ and remove particles randomly to reach the desired density.
 We control the initial area fraction $\phi_0 / \phi_{\rm ini} \equiv \tilde{\phi_0}$ before the impact as $0.30 \leq \tilde{\phi_0} \leq 0.90$ with the initial area fraction before the removal $\phi_{\rm ini} = 0.612, 0.780$ for the bi-disperse and the mono-disperse case, respectively, and 8,000 particles are used.
 We average numerical data over the time $180.0 \leq tu_0/d < 300.0$ after the impact.
-The initial granular temperature, which represents the fluctuation of particle motion, is zero.
-The wall consists of particles in one layer with the same diameter $d$ and the same mass $m$, which are connected to each other and with their own initial positions via the spring and the dashpot with the spring constant $k_w = 10.0 mu_0 ^2 /d^2$ and the dashpot constant $\eta_w = 5.0 \eta_n$, respectively.
+The initial granular temperature, which represents the fluctuation of particle's motion, is zero.
+The wall consists of particles in one layer with the same diameter $d$ and the same mass $m$, which are connected to each other and with their own initial positions via the spring and the dashpot with the spring constant $k_{\rm w} = 10.0 mu_0 ^2 /d^2$ and the dashpot constant $\eta_{\rm w} = 5.0 \eta_{\rm n}$, respectively.

 A typical snapshot of our simulation and that of the contact force network are shown in Fig. \ref{snap} (i) and (ii), respectively.
-Blue, green and red particles denote grains with diameter $0.8d$ and $d$, and wall-particles, respectively in Fig. \ref{snap} (i) and all of the corresponding contact force network among grains are visualized as blue colored arrows in Fig. \ref{snap} (ii).
-It is easily found that the dense flow with the well-developed contact force network emerges during the impact.
+Blue, green and red particles denote grains with diameter $0.8d$ and $d$, and wall-particles, respectively in Fig. \ref{snap} (i) and all of the corresponding contact force network among grains are visualized as black colored arrows in Fig. \ref{snap} (ii).
+It is easily found that the contact force network emerges during the impact.
+It should be noted that the average coordination number $Z \equiv \sum_{i \ne j} \Theta(R_i + R_j - r_{ij})/N \simeq 0.526$ and $71.5\%$ of particles are not in contact in the region $0<x\leq 10$ and $|y| < R_{\rm tar}$, where $\Theta(x)$ and $N$ represent the Heaviside function and the number of particles in the region.